Continue with Facebook

 Some insurance plans also include something called coinsurance.
 Coinsurance is the percentage of medical bills you must pay after meeting your deductible.
 It’s a cost-sharing arrangement between you and your insurance company.
 That means your additional medical expenses aren’t free even if you meet your deductible.
 You pay a percentage of covered expenses; your insurer pays the rest.

-A copay is a fixed amount you pay for a covered health care service or treatment.
+A copay is a fixed amount you pay for a covered healthcare service or treatment.
 Copays are paid at the point of service, similar to checking out after shopping at a store.
-Your insurance plan should have a set copay for specific services.
-Examples could look something like $40 for a primary care visit, $60 for a specialist visit, and $20 for prescription drugs.
+Your insurance plan should have a set copay for specific services — for example, $40 for a primary care visit, $60 for a specialist visit, and $20 for a prescription.

-Desmoid tumor specialist care may not be available in-network, especially if you live far from a sarcoma center.
+Desmoid tumor specialist care may not be available in-network, especially for people who live far from a sarcoma center or have limited access to specialty care.
 Explaining the situation to your insurance company can help you find solutions that make getting your treatment more manageable.

 Tax-advantaged savings accounts are bank accounts you can use to pay for medical expenses.
 Common accounts include a health savings account (HSA) and a flexible spending account (FSA).
 You must have a high-deductible health plan, or HDHP, before qualifying to set up an HSA.